 Paget's can be hard to diagnose.
 It can be confused with arthritis, osteoporosis, spinal stenosis, or other changes that come with age.
 Some people only find out they have it because of an X-ray or blood test taken for a different reason.

 To see if you have Paget's disease of bone, your doctor will examine you and ask questions about your family history.
-He'll want pictures taken of your bones, because a bone with Paget's will look larger and thicker than usual.
+They'll want pictures taken of your bones, because a bone with Paget's will look larger and thicker than usual.
 It can look like it didn't grow right.
 This will be done with an elevated Alk Phos on a routine blood test, xrays that are suspicious for Pagets, or one of the following:

 - Bone scan: A small amount of a radioactive substance, called a tracer, is put into a vein in your arm.
 It goes through your bloodstream and into your bones.
 A special camera takes pictures of your bones and any areas that absorb too much or too little of the tracer can be a sign of a problem with the bone.
 A bone scan is somewhat better than xray for diagnosis, especially early on.
 It also shows the extent of paget lesions in your bones cause it is not targeted at specific bones (like an xray).